danja/seki/README.md

-**Seki is a front-end to an independent SPARQL server using node.js**
+** Seki is a front-end to an independent SPARQL server using node.js **

+No really, what is it?

-It operates as a Web server, building queries from HTTP requests and passing them to the SPARQL server and formatting the results to HTML which is passed back to the client (typically a browser).
+It operates as a Web server, building queries from HTTP requests (from a browser or another service) and passing them to the SPARQL server, formatting the results (to HTML, JSON...) and passing them back to the client.

+*** Uses ***

+Generally speaking Seki could be used for pretty much any Web system that might otherwise use a HTTP server and database.
+Because an RDF/SPARQL server/DB is used for the backend, Seki is very webby at its core, meaning server-server communications (e.g. addressing remote Linked Data) will be simplified.

+In the near term the plan is to clone various well-known kinds of apps and see what can be added thanks to the Semantic Web goodness.
+As most apps require the following in some form, this functionality is high on the todo list:
+* simple content managent (largely implemented)
+* user access control (in-progress)

+Also high on the list is to provide query federation facilities, to e.g. automatically catalog/annotate/expand documents.

+Later the plan is to set Seki up as a general-purpose Web agent container, allow custom behaviour to be defined using pluggable scripts with declarative configuration.

+*** Components ***

+* Server
+* Client
+* Routing engine (based on a rules engine)
+* Templater
+* User Manager (in progress)
+* Plugin script runner (todo)

 ![Block Diagram](https://github.com/danja/seki/raw/master/docs/other/seki-full.png)